 - Pay attention, portion control – When your protein covers over half of your plate, it’s time to cut that portion in half!
 Fill the newly found space on your plate with vegetables or fruit.
 Avoid overloading on carbs and calorie-heavy sides like baked potatoes (fixings included), too, and always be mindful of what you’re eating, the nutritional content and why you’re eating.
 If you eat simply because it’s a mindless activity or you’re feeling particularly emotional, it’s best to cut those habits in favor of overall health.

 - Mix up your mixers with water – Plan to go out drinking with the squad?
 While it’s ideal you may want to abstain from the empty calories and avoid alcohol altogether, it may not be the most sociable trick.
 What you can do, however, is add a glass of water between every alcoholic beverage you consume.
 Add a slice of fruit with it for flavor, order fizzy water, even get it in a martini glass if you fear feeling out of place during cocktail hour.
 This trick will help you combat snacking at the bar and keep those liquid calories from stacking up.

-- Don’t wait – add weight! – Pound for pound, muscle weighs more than fat, so it might sound counterproductive to add weights to your workout routine if your goals is to drop pounds.
-Women in particular also fear getting fat.
-The truth is that building muscle in the way that bodybuilders do usually occurs as existing fat is being burned off, while bulking up occurs when muscle builds up over existing fact.
+- Don’t wait – add weight! – Pound for pound, muscle weighs more than fat, so it might sound counterproductive to add weights to your workout routine if your goals are to drop pounds.
+Women in particular also fear to get fat.
+The truth is that building muscle in the way that bodybuilders do usually occurs as existing fat is being burned off while bulking up occurs when muscle builds up over existing fact.
 If you cut calories in your diet while supplementing a cardio workout with weight, you will primarily burn fat and slim down.